 - Each room will have access to internet.
 The program pays for it.
-You may bring your laptop computer with you.
+It is recommended that you bring your laptop computer with you. - Some websites and most internet social networks with a server outside China including Facebook are blocked in China. - Wired connection is typically much faster than wireless connection.

-• Phone call:
+Phone call:

-- Each bedroom is equipped with a telephone. - You can answer phone calls (including phone calls from your parents in US) for free, but you need to pay for local, long distance or international calls, and it is expensive to make international calls (about \$1 per min). - It is a good idea to use online tools such as Skype, msn messenger, etc to call home (since you have internet access).
+- Each bedroom is equipped with a telephone. - You can answer phone calls (including phone calls from your parents in US) for free, but you need to pay for local, long distance or international calls, and it is expensive to make international calls (about \$1 per min). - It is a good idea to use online tools, such as Skype, to call home (since you have internet access).
 If your laptop has speakers and mics and you may use them for phone call.
-But if your laptop does not have those or you need privacy, you may bring your microphone and headset with you.
+But if your laptop does not have those or you need privacy, you may bring your microphone and headset with you. - Most cell phone service providers have international plans available, you need to activate such plans before you leave if you need to use your cell phone in China, but they are typically very expensive.